shiru-ri/playme/README.md

 ```
 ./void.sh
 ```
-Warning Void Linux buggy on vnc server. sometimes auto close. use at your own risk. stop vnc & rerun again vnc
+Warning Void sometimes auto close vnc. use at your own risk.
 ```
 xbps-install -Su
 ```